List of DC Comics characters: F: Second Golden Age version

-Silver Age False Face
+Silver Age version

 The late 1950s version of the character, created by an uncredited writer and Sheldon Moldoff, appeared once in Batman #113.

-Little is known of the Caped Crusaders' first meeting with the villain, but on their second chance encounter they found that he had impersonated a wealthy uranium tycoon named P.S.
+Little is known of the Caped Crusaders' first meeting with the villain in Gotham City.
+During Batman's second chance encounter, it's revealed that he had impersonated the wealthy uranium tycoon P.S.
 Smithington.
-As Smithington, False-Face robbed a Gotham City jewelry store, framing the true Smithington for the crime.
+As Smithington, False-Face robbed a jewelry store, framing the true Smithington for the crime.
 Batman managed to rescue the actual Smithington, but was unable to recover the stolen jewels.
 At police headquarters, Commissioner James Gordon supplied Batman and Robin with information about the case and the two gave chase.
 This time, False-Face kidnapped rock star Wally Weskit during a charity benefit concert and concealed him in an elevator shaft.
-As False-Face assumed the form of Wally Weskit, his henchman Pebbles attempted to make off with the charity proceeds.
+As False-Face assumed the form of Weskit, his henchman Pebbles attempted to make off with the charity proceeds.
 Batman and Robin managed to prevent this, but False-Face and his gang escaped.
-The third time that False-Face struck, he impersonated a safari hunter named Arthur Crandall to get into the Gotham City's Explorer Club.
+The third time that False-Face struck, he impersonated the safari hunter Arthur Crandall to get into the Gotham City Explorer Club.
 While attempting to steal the club's Golden Tiger Trophy, Batman and Robin arrived and were on his heels again.
 He lured Batman towards a large water tank and managed to temporarily trap him, but the Dark Knight detective succeeded in outsmarting False Face and his men, apprehending the entire group in the process.
-False Face was taken to prison whereupon he soon retired from his life of crime.
+False Face was taken to prison and subsequently retired.

-Modern Age False Face
+Modern Age version

 The late 2000s version of the character, created by Tony Bedard and David Cole, first appeared in Birds of Prey #112 (January 2008).

 She and White Star targeted Lady Blackhawk so that False-Face can take her place in Barbara Gordon's organization.
 Zinda managed to elude them with the help of her taxi driver Mahoud.